andrewfk/Posts/README.md

 >
 >In development, like many things, it can be hard to judge how long, specifically, it might take to complete a task.
 Judging relative effort is a bit easier, though.
 Mowing the lawn takes about twice as long as cleaning the bathrooms.
 A german shepherd is about twice as big as a border collie.
 When working on a project, developers can get a sense of how much work features are going to be relative to other things they've seen before.
 As the project continues and the team gains experience working together, estimates get more accurate.

-Now that the top priority stories are agreed upon, the team will make a commitment to a certain number of story points.
+Now that we've agreed which stories are the top priority, the team will make a commitment to a certain number of story points.
 This is the amount of work the team is willing to say will definitely be done by the demo.
 During the first sprint, the team will commit to a number of story points they feel comfortable committing to.
 If they end up completing all of the work, they can pull stories in from the backlog.
 In future sprints, the velocity, or number of story points the team commits to, is dictated by the number of points completed in the last sprint.

 With the sprint commitment made, the planning session is complete and the team can get to work.